 2. Segment your remarketing lists.

 Hobbs recommended segmenting your list of web visitors by behavior for an even more targeted remarketing campaign.
-For instance, if a consumer gets to the last page of an ecommerce checkout process and doesn't complete the purchase, that person should be added to a different segment for a different messaging set than a visitor who only visited the homepage.
+For instance, if a consumer gets to the last page of an e-commerce checkout process and doesn't complete the purchase, that person should be added to a different segment for a different messaging set than a visitor who visited only the homepage.

 3. Don't be afraid to test and fail.

 There's no straight line to success, Beri said.
 What you thought at the outset about your product and how people use it will change daily.
-They key is to "fail fast" – learn from what worked and what didn't, and keep improving on your product and business model.
+The key is to "fail fast" – learn from what worked and what didn't, and keep improving on your product and business model.

 There are many reasons why digital remarketing is important.
 First, it helps your conversion rate.
 Remarketing also allows you to capture the attention of the visitors to your website who did not make a purchase.
 This type of marketing also helps you increase your brand awareness and allows you to become an authority on your products.